astronomerhunter/pathfinding/README.md

 1. Convert all JSON config files to YAMl?
 1. Remove configs entirely?
 1. Make input checking standard for create map and do this via a YAMl config file with a single script to run for the logic
+1. Make config JSON into a CLI with flags, one key/val pair should be all the info needed to make the map specific to that map creation type